alex0328/AsteroidRobots/README.md

-# BlackCow
 Robots on Asteroid

 Documentation:

-Please use pip install requirements.txt to insall needed liberies.
+Please use pip install requirements.txt to install needed libraries.

 App is using Flask - web framework to send final output to api endpoint.

-robot.txt - containes input data from satelite.
+robot.txt - contains input data from satellite.
 You can change file name, you will have to change variable name in app.py "file".

-cls.py:
-file contains classes Asteroid and Robot.
+cls.py: file contains classes Asteroid and Robot.

-Asteroid is class for new asteroid, containes scope of calculations.
+Asteroid is class for new asteroid, contains scope of calculations.
 Robot - class for robot.
-Containes positions and methods: check_position - checking is robot is still in scoupe move_on - method is calling when robot moves
+Contains positions and methods: check_position - checking is robot is still in scope move_on - method is calling when robot moves

-app.py file:
-containes operationals functions:
-    index - Flask function:
+app.py file: contains operational functions: index - Flask function: var file - name of text file with input
         var file - name of text file with input

         13 and 14 opening file and reading line by line